kennethnyangweso/AI-Powered-Customer-Retention-Assistant/README.md

 - Explore the dataset through natural language queries.
 - Use model insights to improve retention campaigns

-🎯 Objectives
+## 🎯 Objectives

-1. Build a churn prediction model (baseline ML models: Random Forest, XGBoost).

-2. Explain churn predictions using explainability techniques (SHAP).

-3. Develop a RAG-powered chatbot that allows users to:
+1. Develop a RAG-powered chatbot that allows users to:

 - Ask questions about churn patterns and trends.